8 AI Productivity Tools That Actually Save You Hours Every Week

 Is it a replacement for being present?
 No. Is it a lifesaver for the third status update meeting of the week where your only action item is "keep doing what you're doing"?
 Absolutely.

+According to Jasper's published case studies, enterprise clients report producing content up to 5x faster after onboarding the platform.
 We recommend Jasper for teams producing high volumes of marketing content — blog posts, social copy, email sequences, ad variations.
-It won't replace your best writer, but it'll handle the 80% of content that needs to be competent rather than brilliant.
+It won't replace your best writer, but it handles the 80% of content that needs to be competent rather than brilliant.

 Similar to Reclaim but with a sharper focus on team-wide optimization, Clockwise analyzes your entire team's calendars and finds ways to create longer blocks of uninterrupted time for everyone.
 It's particularly good at identifying meetings that could be shorter, async, or eliminated entirely.